Call for Papers: 50th Annual Meeting of Cheiron: The International Society for the History of Behavioral and Social Sciences

 Travel Stipends: Cheiron will make funds available to help defray travel expenses for students, as well as other scholars facing financial hardship, who present at the conference.
 We encourage everyone to apply for support from their home institutions.
-The Travel Stipend is limited to $100 to $300 per accepted submission; co-authored presentations must be divided among the presenters.
-If you wish to be considered for the Stipend, please apply by sendingthe Program Chair a separate email message, explaining your status, at the same time that you submit your proposal.
+The Travel Stipend is limited to $100 to $300 per accepted submission; stipends for co-authored presentations must be divided among the presenters.
+If you wish to be considered for the Travel Stipend, please apply by sending the Program Chair a separate email message, explaining your status, at the same time that you submit your proposal.

 Young Scholar Award: Since 2008, Cheiron has awarded a prize for the best paper or symposium presentation by a young scholar.
 To be eligible for consideration, the young scholar must be the sole or first author on the paper and must be responsible for the bulk of the work of the paper.
 The young scholar must be a student currently or must have completed doctoral work not more than 5 years prior to the meeting.